Configure the Endpoint Credential Manager Plugin for Integration with Remote Support

 The test functionality allows you to test new or updated configuration without the need to go through the representative console or to save the changes first.
 The form collects information to simulate a request from the B Series Appliance to the ECM.
-Naturally, this means you can test the settings without having the ECM service running or connected to the B Series Appliance.
+This means you can test the settings without having the ECM service running or connected to the B Series Appliance.

 While the test does simulate a request from the B Series Appliance to the ECM, it does not in any way test configuration or connectivity to the B Series Appliance.
 It is used only for configuration, connectivity, permissions, etc., related to the password vault system.